Minor in Sociology

 *Students should note that CAS SO 100 Principles in Sociology may be substituted for one of the two required 200-level courses.

-Transferable Credits within the University (CGS, Core Curriculum, and MET)
+Transferable Credits within the University (CGS and Core Curriculum)

 Sociology minors admitted to CAS from the College of General Studies (CGS) who have completed CGS SS 101 and SS 102, each with a grade of C or higher, will receive credit for completing the introductory sociology course, CAS SO 100 Principles in Sociology.

-Students who have completed the two Core Curriculum social science courses (CAS CC 112/211) with grades of C or higher will receive credit toward the minor for the introductory sociology course, CAS SO 100 Principles in Sociology.
+Students who have completed the two Core Curriculum social science courses (CAS CC 221, previously CC 211, and CC 222) with grades of C or higher will receive credit toward the minor for the introductory sociology course, CAS SO 100 Principles in Sociology, if a prerequisite for a required course.

 Transferable Credits from outside the University